-Key points discussed

-- The role, work and funding of the Suffolk Joint Emergency Planning Unit (JEPU)

-- Communication with volunteers throughout the pandemic

-- Emergency Planning Groups

-- Designated emergency persons for town and parish councils

-- Emergency plans held by towns and parishes

-- Role of councillors in an emergency

-- Data protection requirements during an emergency

-- Rest Centre training for Members

-- The role of the voluntary sector during the pandemic

-- Funding requests during the pandemic

-- Move to online service provision

-- Volunteers not returning to roles post lockdowns

-- The refreshed Volunteering Strategy

-- The importance of volunteers during the pandemic

-- The potential overuse and overreliance on volunteers in East Suffolk

-- Examples of activities and programmes provided during the pandemic by local communities

-- Partnership working

-- The Good Neighbour Scheme

-- Planning and preparedness for future booster programmes

-- Use of schools as vaccination centres

-- Possible exclusion through digitalisation

-- Encouraging intergenerational volunteering

-- Volunteer Passport Scheme

-- DBS checks

-- Home But Not Alone Scheme

-- Referral routes

-- Results of the CAS community group survey June 2021

-- Mental Health and Wellbeing Task & Finish Group formed by Community Partnership Board

-- PinkOrange Scheme

-- Budget advice and support

-- Free school meals

-- Increasing engagement with Financial Inclusion services

-- Emerging needs and early intervention

-- Community pantries/larders
+Key points discussed Resolution(s) The role, work and funding of the Suffolk Joint Emergency Planning Unit (JEPU) Communication with volunteers throughout the pandemic Emergency Planning Groups Designated emergency persons for town and parish councils Emergency plans held by towns and parishes Role of councillors in an emergency Data protection requirements during an emergency Rest Centre training for Members The role of the voluntary sector during the pandemic Funding requests during the pandemic Move to online service provision Volunteers not returning to roles post lockdowns The refreshed Volunteers during the pandemic The potential overuse and overreliance on volunteers in East Suffolk Examples of activities and programmes provided during the pandemic by local communities Partnership working The Good Neighbour Scheme Planning and preparedness for future booster programmes Use of schools as vaccination centres Possible exclusion through digitalisation Encouraging intergenerational volunteering Volunteer Passport Scheme DBS checks Home But Not Alone Scheme Referral routes Results of the CAS community group survey - June 2021 Mental Health and Wellbeing Task &amp; Finish Group formed by Community Partnership Board PinkOrange Scheme Budget advice and support Free school meals Increasing engagement with Financial Inclusion services That progress in relation to key areas of the Council's response to the Covid-19 pandemic, specifically community response groups, volunteering and emergency planning, as well as the emerging needs be noted.
+That Ben Hogston liaise with Councillor Beavan regarding a potential venue in Southwold for the next booster rollout.
+That the Head of Communities raise the possible development of an app with the Collaborative Communities Board.
+That the Cabinet Member for Communities discuss the promotion of Emergency Plans with the District Emergency Planning Officer.